keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 - The Ancient Civilisation that inspired US Democracy: https://www.bbc.com/travel/article/20230906-the-ancient-civilisation-that-inspired-us-democracy
 - OMG the Federalist Papers mentions the Lycian League and contrasts ancient confedarcies vs American Federation
  - In Federalist Papers [9](https://avalon.law.yale.edu/18th_century/fed09.asp), [16](https://avalon.law.yale.edu/18th_century/fed16.asp), [45](https://avalon.law.yale.edu/18th_century/fed45.asp) and held as an example the United States of America being a confederation of states that would not fall to tyranny.
- - Wow the 'Hamilton' connection and the U.S. now electing a demagogue and sliding into tyranny
+ - Wow the 'Hamilton' connection and the US now electing a demagogue and sliding into tyranny
 - Madison cited them at the Constitutional Convention
 - America as the isolationist state turning to the 'World's Police' after being drawn into WWII
 - Germany and expansion into neigbhouring democracies that were drawing back into themselves as the imperial project collapsed